Poisson-Dirichlet branching random walks: Introduction

-To date, however, all the results of the kind described in the preceding paragraph that we are aware of, require that the branching random walk has finite branching.
-In this paper we study the global behavior of $M_n$ for a class of branching random walks which {\em do not} have finite branching.
+To date, however, all the results of the kind described in the preceding paragraph that we are aware of require that the branching random walk has finite branching.
+In this paper we study the global behavior of $M_n$ for a class of branching random walks which \textit{do not} have finite branching.
 The class we consider is rather restricted but nonetheless contains at least two interesting special cases, one related to the factorization of random integers, and one related to the analysis of algorithms.
-Say that $\mathbf{X}$ has {\em exponential steps} if for all $i$, $X_i$ is distributed as the sum of $i$ independent Exponential$(1)$ random variables.
+Say that $\mathbf{X}$ has \textit{exponential steps} if for all $i$, $X_i$ is distributed as the sum of $i$ independent $\operatorname{Exponential}(1)$ random variables.
 The main result of this paper is the following theorem.
-For short, we denote
+For short, we denote {\widetilde{M}} \begin{theorem} If $\mathbf{X}$ has exponential steps, then